milletyann/OpenAMS/README.md

 Here is an overview of the current features.

-### User Page
+### User

 Everything related to user (athlete or coach) entities:

 - Create new users (athlete or coach role)
 - Assign one sport to each user
-- Edit existing user information (there are still some bugs here, precisely in the gender modification that are not taken into account)
+- Edit existing user information (there are still some bugs here, precisely in the gender and role modifications that are not taken into account)
 - Delete users

 ---